Freedom of religion in North America by country: Saint Vincent and the Grenadines

 The constitution of Saint Vincent and the Grenadines states that the country "is founded on the belief in the supremacy of God".
 It further establishes the freedom of conscience and the right to free religious practice in public or private.
 An anti-blasphemy law is part of the legal code but is not enforced.

-Public schools include nondenominational religious curriculums based on Christianity, as well as optional Christian prayer in assemblies.
+Public schools include non-denominational religious curriculums based on Christianity, as well as optional Christian prayer in assemblies.
 Religious groups are allowed to set up their own schools.

 Cannabis is illegal, including for religious use.
 Rastafarians have criticized this law, as it impedes their ability to practice their religion.

 Trinidad and Tobago

 The constitution of Trinidad and Tobago establishes the freedom of religion and prohibits religious discrimination.
 An anti-blasphemy law is part of the legal code but is not enforced.

 Religious groups may register with the government in order to be able to perform marriages, sponsor missionaries, or accept tax-exempt donations.

 Voluntary religious instruction is available as part of the public school curriculum.
 The government subsidizes religious private schools affiliated with Christian, Muslim, and Hindu groups.
+Chaplains from the various religious denominations present in Trinidad and Tobago are able to provide religious services to inmates in prisons.

 In 2017, Trinidad and Tobago set a uniform minimum marriage age of 18 years.
 Previously, different age limits were enforced for different religious groups.
-While many organizations (and particularly religiously affiliated women's organizations) welcomed this change, some religious organizations such as the orthodox Hindu organization Sanatan Dharma Maha Saba stated that they would oppose the law on the grounds that it infringes on religious freedom.
+While many organizations (and particularly religiously affiliated women's organizations) welcomed this change, some religious organizations such as the orthodox Hindu organization Sanatan Dharma Maha Sabha stated that they would oppose the law on the grounds that it infringes on religious freedom.

 The government of Trinidad and Tobago hosts the Inter-Religious Organization, an interfaith coordinating committee with representatives from 25 religious groups, including Christian, Muslim, Hindu, Orisha and Baháʼí Faith groups.
-Chaplains from the various religious denominations present in Trinidad Tobago are able to provide religious services to inmates in prisons.